-SECTION 6.150 R-1 ONE-FAMILY RESIDENTIAL DISTRICT
+SECTION 6.120 R-1 ONE-FAMILY RESIDENTIAL DISTRICT

 - Subd.
 1. Purpose.
 The purpose of the R-1, One-Family Residential District, is to provide for low density residential development. - Subd.
 2. Permitted Uses.
-Except as specifically limited herein, the following uses are permitted in the R-1, One-Family Dwelling District: - A. One Family Detached Dwelling - B. Non-commercial gardening - C. Public parks, playgrounds, tennis courts, swimming pools, ball fields, and other recreational facilities - D. Schools, public and private elementary, middle, and secondary - E. Level 1 Home Occupations (8-5-13) - Subd.
+Except as specifically limited herein, the following uses are permitted in the R-1, One-Family Residential District as provided in Section 6.7: - A. Dwellings, One-Family. - B. Gardens, provided no retail sales. - C. Public parks, playgrounds, tennis courts, and swimming pools, ball fields, and other recreational facilities. - D. Schools, public and private elementary, middle, and secondary. - E. Level 1 Home Occupations (8-5-13)

+Subd.
 3. Conditional Uses.
+Except as specifically limited herein, the following uses may be allowed in the R-1, One-Family Residential District:
-Except as specifically limited herein, the following uses may be allowed in the R-1, One-Family Residential District: - A. Bed and breakfast residences, as regulated in Section 6.260 - B. Cemeteries, crematories, and mausoleums - C. Child day care facilities when not operated as a home occupation, and as regulated in Section 6.310 - D. Churches or places of religious worship, parish houses, rectories, and convents - E. Congregate Housing - F.Golf and country clubs, private swimming pool serving more than one family, provided the principal structure is not located within fifty (50) feet of any lot line.

-- G. Government institutions, municipal buildings, museums, and libraries - H. Railroad right-of-ways, but not including railroad yards or shops. - I. Water supply buildings, reservoirs, wells, elevated tanks, and similar public utility and service structures. - J. Other residential, institutional, or governmental service uses determined by the City Council to be of the same general character as the permitted and conditional uses above and found not to be detrimental to existing uses and the general public health, safety, and welfare. - K. Level II Home Occupations, as regulated by Section 6.310. - L. Townhomes which meet the following requirements: - 1.
+- A. Bed and breakfast residences, as regulated in Section 6.200. - B. Cemeteries, crematories, and mausoleums. - C. Child day care facilities when not operated as a home occupation, and as regulated in Section 6.210. - D. Churches or places of religious worship, parish houses, rectories, and convents. - E. Congregate Housing. - F. Golf and country clubs, private swimming pool serving more than one family, provided the principal structure is not located within fifty (50) feet of any lot line. - G. Government institutions, municipal buildings, museums, and libraries. - H. Railroad right-of-ways, but not including railroad yards or shops. - I. Water supply buildings, reservoirs, wells, elevated tanks, and similar public utility and service structures. - J. Other residential, institutional, or governmental service uses determined by the City Council to be of the same general character as the permitted and conditional uses above and found not to be detrimental to existing uses and the general public health, safety, and welfare. - K. Level II Home Occupations, as regulated by Section 6.210. - L. Townhomes which meet the following requirements: - 1.
 Each lot meets the minimum lot size of 9,000 feet, - 2.
 Each lot provided has a minimum lot width of 70 feet, - 3.
 There may be a maximum of two (2) units connected together, - 4.
 Each unit shall supply an attached garage unit, and; - 5.
 A copy of covenants or Deed Restrictions should be submitted and be on file with the City.